sidharthponram916/rust-garbage-optimization/README.md

 # Rust Garbage Collection
-This project is a test for managing stack and heap memory through Rust ownership roles, emulating garbage collection.
+This project showcases different garbage collection methods built in Rust, including reference counting, mark-and-sweep, and stop-and-copy.
+It simulates how memory is allocated, referenced, and freed, providing a clear look at how these techniques manage stack and heap memory efficiently.

 ## Method Descriptions